 If you have been following the recent blogs of my colleagues, the collection portrays an interesting tapestry of middle-class USA.
 They write about people, specifically about traits like experience and wisdom, effort versus skill, and the status of modern day written communication.

 That only applies to Gen-X and Baby Boomers

 Apparently, the 21st century’s impression of you is reduced to your ability to articulate an entire hypothesis in 140 Twitter characters, how great your Facebook page is, your count of followers on LinkedIn, and how tech savvy you are.
-“Old school” values like those depicted in the blogs don’t seem to matter anymore, especially to Millennials.
+“Old school” values like those depicted in the blogs don’t seem to matter anymore, especially to Millennials and Gen Z.

-In their last published stats, the U.S. Bureau of Labor Statistics predicted that by 2015 millennials would overtake the majority representation of the workforce and by 2030 this hyper-connected, savvy generation will make up 75% of the workforce.
+The U.S. Bureau of Labor Statistics predicts that Millennials will increase their labor force by nearly 4.5 million over the 2019-2029 decade, the largest gain for a single age group.
+By 2030 this hyper-connected, savvy generation will make up 75% of the workforce.

 Millennials are accustomed to being connected anywhere, at any time.
 As Alastair Mitchell wrote in Wired: